-The aim of this module is to provide a postgraduate-level orientation to both basic and advanced contemporary statistical and methodological issues in psychology.
-It is compulsory for all our MSc students.
-The methodological issues considered include validity and reliability in measurement; experimental, quasi-experimental, and correlational research designs in the laboratory and field; observational, archival, and qualitative research methodologies; and the problem of bias in psychological research.
-The statistical techniques taught include univariate and bivariate descriptive and inferential statistics; psychometric techniques; exploratory data analysis; basic and advanced topics in ANOVA and ANCOVA; linear and logistic multiple regression; some scaling methods; classical test theory, factor analysis; fundamentals of structural equation modelling (path analysis, confirmatory factor analysis, multiple-group analysis), and some item response theory.View full module detals
+This module provides a postgraduate-level orientation to both basic and advanced contemporary statistical and methodological issues in psychology.
+The methodological issues considered include qualitative research methodologies; experimental, quasi-experimental, and correlational research designs in the laboratory and field; and the fundamental issues in psychological measurement including reliability and validity.
+The statistical techniques taught include univariate and multivariate descriptive and inferential statistics; basic and advanced topics in ANOVA and ANCOVA; linear and logistic multiple regression; some scaling methods; classical test theory, factor analysis; fundamentals of structural equation modelling (path analysis, confirmatory factor analysis, multiple-group analysis), and some item response theory.View full module detals

 SP813 - Advanced Topics in Intergroup Relations

 This module provides an opportunity to study at an advanced level the literature on intergroup relations.
 The module builds upon knowledge gathered in the undergraduate degree on social and personality psychology.
 It will stress how social-psychological and personality theories in combination can explain intergroup processes.
 Emphasis will be placed on applying theoretical models and empirical findings to the analysis of real-world problems.
 Topics that will be addressed include social identity and social categorization, social inequality, prejudice, intergroup conflict and innervations to improve intergroup relations.
 The module relies primarily on research in social and personality psychology, but we will also consider perspectives from other fields, such as political science and sociology.
 This module relies heavily on student presentation, participation and student discussion.View full module detals